poluh/iReadNews/README.md

 1. Open it
 2. Connect any RSS-feed
 3. After that you can add and cache any tape and save them!

+So it's open source, so you can screw anything here!